Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Maryborough Surrounds had a median taxpayer income of $40,557 and an average income of $48,744 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This was below the national average for that year.
-The Rest of Vic., however, had a median income of $48,741 and an average income of $60,693 during the same period.
-Based on Wage Price Index growth of 12.16% since financial year 2022, estimated incomes for Maryborough Surrounds as of September 2025 would be approximately $45,489 (median) and $54,671 (average).
-Census data indicates that household, family and personal incomes in Maryborough Surrounds all fall between the 2nd and 3rd percentiles nationally.
-The income band of $400 - 799 captures 31.8% of the community (1,833 individuals), unlike regional levels where the dominant band is $1,500 - 2,999 at 30.3%.
-The concentration of 42.4% in sub-$800 weekly brackets suggests economic challenges for a significant portion of the community.
-Despite modest housing costs with 89.2% of income retained, total disposable income ranks at just the 6th percentile nationally.
+The Maryborough Surrounds SA2 had a median taxpayer income of $40,557 and an average income of $48,744 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This is below the national average for Victoria, which was $48,741 median and $60,693 average.
+By September 2025, estimates based on a 12.16% Wage Price Index growth suggest median income would be approximately $45,489 and average income $54,671.
+Census data indicates that incomes in Maryborough Surrounds fall between the 2nd and 3rd percentiles nationally for households, families, and individuals.
+The $400 - 799 earnings band includes 31.8% of the community (1,833 individuals), unlike regional levels where the $1,500 - 2,999 band dominates at 30.3%.
+A significant portion of the community faces economic challenges with 42.4% in sub-$800 weekly brackets.
+Despite modest housing costs allowing for 89.2% income retention, total disposable income ranks at just the 5th percentile nationally.

 Frequently Asked Questions - Income